About Filtration and Water Recovery Systems

-With so many different methods, companies today need thorough research and an experienced partner to find the correct system for their requirements.
-Settling tanks and bag or cartridge-type filtration systems are great for smaller applications.
+With so many different methods of industrial water recovery, companies today need thorough research and an experienced partner to find the correct system for their requirements.
+There is a variety of designs of systems for water recovery that can be used.
+For example, settling tanks and bag or cartridge-type filtration systems are great for smaller applications.
 For more intensive operations, there are papered filters, centrifugal units, cyclonic-style filtration and ultra-filtration systems.

 For the most demanding requirements when it comes to re-use and ppm, there is reverse-osmosis mechanical vapor recondensing or steam water recovery.